leolofuj/ProjetoTwitterClone/README.md

 Special thanks are due to professors Jorge Sant Ana and Jamilton Damasceno, for the excellent explanations of the subject throughout this course.

 Note: To view the project, it is necessary to first start the PHP server from the prompt from the installation folder path.
 Then we type the server address along with the port in the browser, as shown in the figures below.

+Note2: I added the querys.sql file, to create the correct database and necessary tables for the proper working of the project.

 Img 1